nathaneastwood/fablore/src/world-of-rathe/demonastery/patrons-of-the-forbidden.md

 #### Corva

 She had studied necromancy, biomancy and blood magic.
 After clashing with the Arknight, [Viserai](../../heroes-of-rathe/viserai-about.md), she was disembowelled, and her corpse went missing shortly afterwards.
-Viserai is known to have taken a grimoire from her corpse which contained all of her research and personal notes, but the tome disappeared shortly afterward, and its whereabouts—and contents—remain unknown.
+Viserai is known to have taken a grimoire from her corpse which contained all of her research and personal notes, but the tome disappeared shortly afterward, and its whereabouts-and contents-remain unknown.

 #### Jerome